 EC2 instances, Amazon Kinesis streams, and AWS Step Functions state machines, CloudWatch Events relies on IAM

-roles that you specify in the RoleARN
+roles that you specify in the RoleARN argument in PutTargets.
+For more information, see

 Authentication and Access Control in the Amazon CloudWatch Events User Guide.

-If another AWS account is in the same region and has granted you permission (using PutPermission
+If another AWS account is in the same region and has granted you permission (using PutPermission),

 you can send events to that account by setting that account's event bus as a target of the rules in your account.

-To send the matched events to the other account, specify that account's event bus as the Arn
+To send the matched events to the other account, specify that account's event bus as the Arn when

-.
+you run PutTargets.
 If your account sends events to another account, your account is charged for

 each sent event.
 Each event sent to antoher account is charged as a custom event.
 The account receiving the event